On this page Laura King, CHT, NLP, Life Coach will answer common questions about hypnosis, and debunk common myths about hypnosis.

-Meditation is defined many different ways, but it is an inward focusing of the mind and energies.
+Meditation is defined in many different ways, but it is an inward focusing of the mind and energies.
 Meditation may involve invoking or cultivating a feeling or internal state, such as compassion, or attending to a specific focal point.
-Other activities like Yoga, Tai Chi and Qigong are is a practice of aligning breath, movement, and awareness for exercise, healing, and as a form of meditation.
+Other activities like Yoga, Tai Chi, and Qigong are a practice of aligning breath, movement, and awareness for exercise, healing, and as a form of meditation.
 These practices may take you into the hypnotic state, but the purpose for each discipline is different.

 Hypnosis, or hypnotherapy, is goal oriented.
 The state of hypnosis is induced by the hypnotherapist for the purpose of making positive, long term change.

 It sounds like hypnosis is really just a form of “creative visualization”.
 Can’t I just do that myself?

 Hypnosis is really a form of guided creative visualization.
 Everyone uses what you are calling “creative visualization” every day, and their lives are an exact reflection of their subconscious thoughts.
 So, if you are perfectly happy exactly where you are today, then the answer is yes, just keep doing what you are doing.
 If you would like to make changes, small or profound, then the answer is no. You will need to see a trained specialist, like me, or simply use our Self-Hypnosis CD or MP3 sessions.